 Like most fraternities founded during the time preceding the civil rights movement, Delta Theta Phi was founded by white, Christian males.
 At a convention held in 1959, some of the members suggested that the fraternity remove its clause that limited initiation to white Christians.
-At the time, they were unsuccessful, but two years later, when the same members were alumni, the fight was renewed and they were successful.
+At the time, they were unsuccessful.
+Two years later, however, when the same members were alumni, the fight was renewed and they were successful.
 All restrictions based on race, religion, and creed were lifted.

-By 1969, the fraternity was international, with two new chapters in Puerto Rico.
-Soon, there were chapters in Australia, Canada, and Iceland.
-At another convention in 1971, those in attendance voted to remove all restrictions based on gender from their charter.
-According to the website, the first female was elected and initiated immediately after the decision.
+By 1969, the fraternity was international, with two new senates in Puerto Rico.
+Soon, there were senates in Australia, Canada, and Iceland.
+At another convention in 1971, those in attendance voted to remove all restrictions based on gender from their charter and the first female was elected and initiated immediately after the decision.

 The Object of this organization shall be to unite fraternally congenial students of the law, to lead them and their fellow students to high scholarship and legal learning, to surround them with an environment such that the traditions of the law and of the profession may descend upon them, to promote justice, to inspire respect for the noblest qualities of mankind and to advance the interests of every college of law with which this Fraternity shall be associated.